Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "There are more quarrels smothered by just shutting your mouth, and holding it shut, than by all the wisdom in the world."
+> "Forget mistakes.
+Forget failure.
+Forget everything except what you are going to do now and do it.
+Today is your lucky day!"
-> — **Henry Ward Beecher**
+> — **Og Mandino**

 ---